kurkutesa/Machine-Learning-Climate-Parameterization/README.md

 * [work/](./work/) contains files related to the project.

-*TensorFlow* package is used in this project for machine learning tasks, and all machine learning-related codes are in [work/NN/](./work/NN/).
-Note that all raw data in NetCDF format are not available in the repo as they all exceed GitHub file size limit (100 MB).
+× [work/NN/](./work/NN/) contains all machine learning-related codes using *TensorFlow* package.

+* Note that all raw data in NetCDF format are not available in the repo as they all exceed GitHub file size limit (100 MB).

 ## Objectives